 Question: Is a murderer a bad person?
 Is the sky blue?
 Was James Potter a vile, vicious monster?

 Answer: Yes.
 Obviously.
 No question about it.

 Stroll into a Harry Potter fanatics convention, and I can guarantee that every single one of those present will despise James Potter.
 No exceptions.
 And why?
-Why is the father of the Boy Who Lived, the man he inherited his famed Quiddtich skills from, the best friend of the beloved Sirius Black and the supporter of the amazing Remus Lupin, so unpopular with Potterheads?
+Why is the father of the Boy Who Lived, the man he inherited his famed Quidditch skills from, the best friend of the beloved Sirius Black, and the supporter of the amazing Remus Lupin, so unpopular with Potterheads?

 The answer is evident in the Order of the Phoenix, ‘Snape’s Worst Memory’.

 I can’t justify what James did to Snape in that particular chapter.
 I’ve heard people fuming about it enough – James carried out an unprovoked assault on him.
 He taunted him, mocked him, and threatened to remove his trousers in front of the school’s entire population.
 Unfortunately, we were yanked out of the memory alongside Harry at that moment, so we can’t tell whether or not James fulfilled his promise.
 But we can hazard a guess that James hadn’t exhibited any signs of hesitation in humiliating the boy until then.
 Poor Severus, we murmured amongst ourselves (unconsciously promoting him from Snape to Severus).

 We – all of us – can relate to bullying.
 More than just black-robed Death Eaters, sinister wand-shop owners, and hideous goblins, a bully is something we automatically loathe.
 Even if we’re bullies ourselves.
 We’ve been there, done that, as they say.
 So naturally, we condemn James’ actions furiously, more so because we had doted on him during the first four books.